Media and Journalism Major, B.A.

 Internships

 The school strongly encourages students to obtain internships because they provide invaluable professional experience.
 Reporting, advertising, photo and video journalism, graphic design, broadcast news, public relations, business, and other internships are possible.
 Majors can enroll in MEJO 393 to receive internship credit (one credit hour, repeatable three times).
-MEJO 393 fulfills the experiential education General Education requirement (in the Making Connections curriculum).
+MEJO 393 fulfills the High-Impact requirement under the IDEAs in Action General Education curriculum and the Experiential Education General Education requirement in the Making Connections curriculum.
 The school’s career services staff oversees internship credit.
-MEJO 393 cannot be counted in the minimum of 39 credit hours required by the school, but it will count in the total 120 credit hours required by the University.
+MEJO 393 cannot be counted in the minimum of 39 credit hours required by the school, but it will count in the total 120 credit hours required by the university.
 MEJO 153 is a prerequisite.

 Study Abroad

 Students are encouraged to study abroad.
-In addition to the programs available to all UNC students through the UNC Study Abroad Office, the school has its own study abroad exchanges with top media and journalism schools in Argentina, Chile, Hong Kong, London, and Spain.
-Students should consult with the school’s study abroad advisors (located in the Undergraduate Hub in Carroll Hall) to determine any media and journalism course credit prior to the study abroad term.
+In addition to the programs available through the UNC Study Abroad Office, the school offers its own study abroad exchanges with top media and journalism schools in Argentina, Australia, Chile, Hong Kong, London, and Spain.
+Students should consult with the school’s global programs staff (located in the Undergraduate Hub in Carroll Hall) to confirm media and journalism course credit prior to their study abroad term.
+For more information, visit the school's website.

 Undergraduate Scholarships